 Our homes are our safe havens from the cold weather, but even the most well-insulated and winterized homes can’t protect us from everything.
 Although most of us are familiar with the winter blues, did you realize that seasonal affective disorder (SAD) also exists?
 SAD is a form of depression that, according to the Mayo Clinic, is connected to seasonal changes since it starts and ends at roughly the same period every year.
-If you’re someone who feels a little down when the weather outside is frightful, you’re not alone.
+If you feel a little down when the weather outside is frightful, you’re not alone.
 Here are ten ways to prepare your Michigan home for winter.

 1. Check Your Home’s Insulation and Weather-Stripping

 Are you losing heat through your walls or ceilings?
 Inspect your home’s insulation and, if necessary, add more.
 You can also check for drafts by holding a lit candle near doors and windows — if the flame flickers, you have a draft.
 Once you’ve identified problem areas, seal them with caulk or weather-stripping.
+Consider consulting a professional about cavity wall insulation options to maximize your home’s comfort.
 This will help keep heat in and lower your energy bills.
 Michigan winters can be brutal, so it’s important to make sure your home for winter is as energy-efficient as possible.

 2. Service Your Furnace